Planning Your Winter Holidays? 7 Ideas to Inspire Your Travel

 Many of the most popular Christmas markets can be found in Germany, in cities like Dresden, Frankfurt, and Munich, although just about every town in Europe has some sort of market set up around the holidays.
-You can read about a few of the best here.
+You can read about a few of the best here or learn about Manchester, England’s market.
 Sizes and local traditions may vary, but these markets all have one thing in common: they’re guaranteed to spread holiday cheer.

 Not sure what to bring with you?
 Check out this winter vacation packing list.

 Hit the Slopes

 Embrace the winter chill by heading straight into the snow for a skiing or snowboarding vacation.
 Depending on how far from home you’re willing to roam, you can find fantastic resorts all over the world.
 Cozy up in an old-fashioned chalet in the Swiss Alps, enjoy breathtaking mountain scenery in Whistler, Canada, or experience some of the best powder in the world in Japan.

 If you consider yourself a snow bunny, there’s no better way to start your year off right than with a special trip to the slopes.
 New Year ski holidays are a fantastic option for celebrating another year gone by and include chalet rentals, special holiday meals, champagne, fireworks, and, of course, plenty of time to ski.

 Witness the Northern Lights